jimsheldon/rocketmq/.harness/README.md

 * The generated yaml should look like below.
   <img width="1050" alt="cikafkademo" src="TI_RocketMQ.png">

-6. Create a Pull Request in a new branch by updating the `build.gradle` file. (e.g. add a comment or new line).
+6. Create a Pull Request in a new branch by updating the `BUILD.bazel` file. (e.g. add a comment or new line).
 This should trigger a build in Harness CI

 7. Merge the PR after the pipeline runs successfully.